Sherwin-Williams Celebrates The Power Of Paint By Transforming More Than 200 Community Spaces

 Ask Sherwin-Williams™

 For more than 150 years, Sherwin-Williams has been an industry leader in the development of technologically advanced paint and coatings.
 As the nation's largest specialty retailer of paint and painting supplies, Sherwin-Williams is dedicated to supporting both do-it-yourselfers and painting professionals with exceptional and exclusive products, resources to make confident color selections and expert, personalized service at its more than 4,200 neighborhood stores across North America.
-For more information, visit sherwin-williams.com.
-Join Sherwin-Williams on Facebook, Twitter, Pinterest and Instagram.
+For more information, visit sherwin-williams.com/hogar.
+Join Sherwin-Williams Latino on Facebook and Twitter.

 SOURCE Sherwin-Williams